-In January 2012, the Federal Open Market Committee announced that its long-run objective for inflation was 2 percent as measured by the Personal Consumption Expenditures price index.
+In January 2012, the Federal Open Market Committee (FOMC), the Federal Reserve's monetary policymaking body, announced that its long-run objective for inflation was 2 percent as measured by the Personal Consumption Expenditures price index (PCE).
 At the time, the PCE appeared to be moving toward this target.
+Moreover, "underlying" measures, like the PCE excluding food and energy and a trimmed-mean version of the PCE, which tend to provide a less noisy signal of the inflation trend, were already close to the 2 percent target.
 But since then, PCE-based measures have drifted down.
 Toward the end of 2011, the year-over-year change in the PCE was close to 3 percent, but by March, when the PCE fell 0.1 percent, the 12-month percent change in the index had fallen to just under 1 percent.
 This has prompted some FOMC participants to suggest recently that the Committee may need to act to address this disinflation.

 Another price measure, however, the Consumer Price Index (CPI), has generally hewn more closely to 2 percent since the beginning of 2012.
 In April, the CPI fell 0.4 percent and has risen 1.1 percent from the previous April.
 But prior to that, year-over-year changes in the CPI have essentially moved in a half-percentage-point band between 1.5 percent and 2.0 percent.
 CPI-based "underlying" measures have remained even more closely tethered to the 2 percent target during this period.
 For instance, year-over-year changes in the median CPI have registered 2.1 or 2.2 percent in every month since the fourth quarter of 2011 with only one exception.